On the Dimension of AG Trace Codes: Definition of Code and Main Result

 Let $p$ be a prime number and $q=p^r$.
-Given a linear code $C$ of length $n$ over the extension field $\ff_{q^m}$, where $m\geq 2$ is a positive integer, one way to construct a new code over the ground field $\ff_q$ is to apply the trace map from $\ff_{q^m}$ to $\ff_q$ to the letters of the words of $C$.
-This $q$-ary code is denoted $\Tr_{q^m/q} C$ or just $\Tr C$ if the base fields in question are clear.
+Given a linear code $C$ of length $n$ over $\ff_{q^m}$, A trace code over $\ff_q$ is constructed from $C$ by applying the trace map from $\ff_{q^m}$ to $\ff_q$ coordinate-wise to the letters of the words of $C$.
+This $q$-ary code is denoted $\Tr_{q^m/q} C$ or simply $\Tr C$ if the base fields in question are clear.